 Dover: My England's Gateway

-We took the train to London (1 hour) or Canterbury (30 min) – we chose Canterbury and wandered the medieval streets to the cathedral where Thomas Becket was murdered in 1170.
-We had lunch – proper fish & chips at The Old Buttermarket pub under the cathedral's shadow.
-The pros: real English history without London crowds.
-The cons: Dover town itself is underwhelming, but the castle and cliffs make up for everything.
+We took the train to Canterbury (30 minutes through the Kentish countryside) and wandered the medieval streets to the cathedral where Thomas Becket was murdered in 1170.
+We had lunch – proper fish & chips at The Old Buttermarket pub under the cathedral's shadow, vinegar-sharp and perfect.
+The pros: real English history layered like sediment, Roman to medieval to modern, without London's crowds.
+The cons: Dover town itself is underwhelming, a working port more functional than beautiful – but the castle, the cliffs, the tunnels, the ancient lighthouse make up for everything.

 Getting Around Dover